Azure/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 ## Classroom Setting

-These labs are designed for delivery in a classroom setting with the **Azure Global Blackbelt Team.** We typically provide an Azure subcription and a Linux VM (jumpbox) for attendees to complete the labs.
+These labs are designed for delivery in a classroom setting with the **Azure Global Blackbelt Team.** We typically provide an Azure subscription and a Linux VM (jumpbox) for attendees to complete the labs.

-A couple labs require the linux jumpbox and most others are intended to be completed in the Azure Cloud Shell.
+A couple labs require the Linux jumpbox and most others are intended to be completed in the Azure Cloud Shell.

 ## Self-guided